asilvadesigns/apifun/README.md

 ```

 ##### Build
-1. Be sure to `nvm use` to set correct NodeJS version.
+1. `nvm use` to set correct NodeJS version.
 2. `npm install` to download dependencies.